bidhya/verse/Julia/README.txt

 Files here are listed in the order it should be run.
 Only the required files are described.
 Refer to the main readme on how this files should be run.
 Many of these scripts are called by slurm job.

+For any script, V2 indicates it has precipitation redistribution + scaling functionality included.
+Otherwise exactly the same as original versions of files.

 submit_slurm.jl
 ===============
 - create a slurm job (~ 500) and run on Discover.